 Trauma is a common factor when it comes to addiction.
 Crossroads incorporates trauma-informed care and mental health treatment to help clients recognize and work through these obstacles so that they can continue moving forward in recovery.
 Positive mental health not only improves confidence and motivation, it also helps to reduce risk of relapse and enhance accountability.
 Clients also engage in cognitive-behavioral therapy, dialectical behavioral therapy, motivational interviewing, and other therapies tailored to their individual needs and goals.

 Fentanyl addiction does not discriminate, but neither does recovery.
 It is possible for men and women to overcome addiction and embrace a substance-free lifestyle where they can thrive.
 Crossroads helps clients to remember who they wanted to be and put in place the strategies and routines to make the most of their future and improve relationships.
-Families are encouraged to become involved in the treatment and recovery process so that everyone can work together to build a more positive and safe environment for healing and long-term sobriety.
+Families who recognize their loved ones suffering from fentanyl addiction symptoms are encouraged to seek help and to become involved in the treatment and recovery process so that everyone can work together to build a more positive and safe environment for healing and long-term sobriety.